brilliantFire/brilliantFire.github.io/_posts/2018-05-21-EDA-gene-expression-data-part-1-multidimensional-scaling.md

 ![image07]({{ site.baseurl }}/images/2018-05-21-image-07.png)

 We have 107 donors with 107 dementia statuses (among other variables) in `donor_files`.
-We need to match those statuses to the 377 brain samples that we have RNA-seq counts for in `raw_read_counts`.
+We need to match those statuses to the 377 brain samples that we have counts for in `raw_read_counts`.
 The columns in our count matrix are labeled using `rnaseq_profile_id` numbers that we got from the same table we got the links from to load the data in [the last post about this project](http://blog.vislaywade.com/allen-dementia-gene-expression-data-load-R/).
 By merging that table (`data_files`) with the `donor_info` table on the shared variable `donor_id`, we now have `act_demented` for each brain sample.

 ```R